RobertTalbert/discretecs/Video/scripts-module-1.md

 Let's do a more complex example with two eight-bit integers: 11010101 - 10010111.
 Again, I encourage you to pause the video and work this out before seeing the solution and try to explain to yourself what you're doing.

-In decimal this is 213 minus 151 so the answer should be 62.
+In decimal this is 213 minus 151 so the answer should be 62. su